Digital Product Design Insights · · 18 min read

 • It improves the overall user experience by ensuring that content remains informative, even when visuals fail to load.

 For instance, consider a picture of a dog; the alt text might read alt='Golden Retriever playing in the park', effectively conveying essential information about the image's content.
-Unfortunately, statistics reveal that approximately 23.2% of all home page visuals lack alternative descriptions, highlighting a significant gap in web accessibility practices.
+Unfortunately, statistics reveal that approximately 23.2% of all home page visuals lack alt text, highlighting a significant gap in accessibility.
 This oversight not only affects users but can also expose businesses to potential legal actions, including lawsuits and demand letters.

-By correctly applying what is alt attribute, we can support users with disabilities while also enhancing SEO outcomes, as search engines utilize this text to understand the content of images.
-In fact, accessible websites positively influence search engine rankings, making it even more crucial for businesses to prioritize the use of alt text.
-Moreover, research shows that 51% of consumers are willing to pay more for products or services from businesses that prioritize web accessibility.
-Therefore, incorporating detailed alt tags is not just a technical requirement; it is a fundamental step towards creating an inclusive and effective digital environment that resonates with everyone.
+By correctly applying alt text, we can enhance user experience while also improving SEO, as search engines utilize this text to understand the content of images.
+In fact, many consumers prioritize accessibility, making it even more crucial for businesses to prioritize the use of alt text.
+Moreover, research shows that 51% of consumers are willing to pay more for products or services from businesses that prioritize accessibility.
+Therefore, incorporating detailed alt tags is not just a technical requirement; it is a fundamental step towards creating an inclusive and effective website that resonates with everyone.

 The central concept is the alt attribute, with branches representing its key roles and issues.
 Each branch provides insights into how it impacts accessibility, SEO, user experience, and highlights areas needing improvement.